berylliumsec/nebula/README.md

 ## Upgrading

-To maintain optimal performance and benefit from the latest improvements, we regularly release updates and enhanced versions of our models.
-Prior to upgrading, please delete the unified_models directory to ensure the latest models are downloaded seamlessly.
+For optimal performance and to ensure access to the most recent advancements, we consistently release updates and refinements to our models.
+Nebula will proactively inform you of any available updates to the package or the models upon each execution.

 PIP: